Structures of common indicators

 HA(aq)\rightleftharpoons H^+(aq)+A^-(aq)

-with the equilibrium constant after start point and before stoichiometric point being:
+Using the assumptions, the equilibrium constant after start point and before stoichiometric point is:

 K_a=\frac{[H^+]_a[A^-]_s}{[HA]_r}